 13. Formentera, Spain

-As there is no airport on the island, the best way to get to Formentera is a short 35-minute ferry from Ibiza.
+The island has no airport, so the best way to get to Formentera is a 35-minute ferry from Ibiza.
 Once there, rent a scooter or bike to explore the island.

 Head to the El Pilar de la Mola artisan market to find the cutest clothing items and souvenirs to bring back home.
-Then make your way to the Far de la Mola lighthouse for some of the best views of the island.
+Then go to the Far de la Mola lighthouse for some of the island’s best views.

-If you’ve already booked your trip to Ibiza, check out this All-Inclusive Boat Trip to Formentera; it’s basically like a floating beach club that allows you a few hours to spend exploring Formentera island.
+If you’ve already booked your trip to Ibiza, check out this All-Inclusive Boat Trip to Formentera; it’s basically like a floating beach club that allows you a few hours to explore Formentera island.

 Where to stay in Formentera: